 One dazzling night in Monte Carlo created quite a stir when a roulette ball landed on the black an unbelievable 26 times in a row.
 Players lost an incredible amount of money consistently gambling for a red, believing there had to be a reversal at some point.
-This is the perfect example of gambler’s fallacy.
+This is the perfect example of the gambler’s fallacy.

 How To Avoid Gambler’s Fallacy When Playing Slots

-You can avoid gambler’s fallacy by conditioning your brain to have a different approach when playing slots.
+You can avoid the gambler’s fallacy by conditioning your brain to have a different approach when playing slots.
 It’ll mostly come down to training and experience, but these tips are a great start.

 Understand The Logic

 Now that you understand a little bit more about how gambler’s fallacy works, it’ll be easier to spot it when it’s happening to yourself.
-You may catch yourself in the moment falling victim to gambler’s fallacy when you’re in the middle of a game.
+You may catch yourself in the moment falling victim to the gambler’s fallacy when you’re in the middle of a game.

 Treat Each Event As A New Beginning